amiralhafiz/Router-Manager/README.md

 This project is licensed under the [Personal Use License](LICENSE).
 You are free to use and modify the code for non-commercial purposes with proper attribution.
+The included `speed-test-lib` dependency is licensed under Apache 2.0.

 ---